Omicron will cause more infections, but lower hospital rates, analysis shows

 Researchers project there could be 35 million new cases a day around the world by mid-January, or triple the previous highest daily rate of infections.

-President Joe Biden on Monday announced his plan to combat the surge in the U.S., sending out a half-billion at-home test kits and support teams to hospitals that could be overwhelmed by new cases.
+President Biden on Tuesday announced his plan to combat the surge in the U.S., sending out a half-billion at-home test kits and support teams to hospitals that could be overwhelmed by new cases.

 NPR's John Helton contributed to this report.